scala-native/scala-native/docs/blog/interflow.md

 June 16, 2018.

-This post provides a sneak peak at Interflow, an upcoming optimizer for Scala Native.
+This post provides a sneak peek at Interflow, an upcoming optimizer for Scala Native.
 For more details, see [our publication preprint](https://github.com/densh/talks/blob/master/2018-06-16-interflow-preprint-v1.pdf).

 ## The Interflow Optimizer